Order Fulfillment Costs: Fulfillment Services Pricing Explained

 For this reason, many retailers choose to hire an attorney to assist them in reviewing the contract before signing.
 The guidance you’ll need shouldn’t be extensive, but it’s important to factor in the cost of hiring counsel if it’s an amenity you plan to use.

 Some 3PLs offer the opportunity to try their services for a certain period before signing a full-fledged fulfillment agreement.
-This gives retailers the chance to make sure they’re a good fit for the company’s services and fee structure.
+This gives customers the chance to make sure they’re a good fit for the company’s services and fulfillment enter pricing.
 For example, Red Stag Fulfillment offers a 30-day risk-free trial and promises to waive all fees if you aren’t satisfied with its performance.

 How to Calculate Fulfillment Costs